Holistic Visual Management Board

 • Problem: Patient handoff errors

-• Board Action: Visual handoff checklist on board + mood meter
+• Board Action: Visual handoff checklist + mood meter

 • Result: Errors ↓ 53%, staff satisfaction ↑ 37%